Neural Networks Reveal a Universal Bias in Conformal Correlators: Examples

 For the tree-level $\phi^4$ contact Witten diagram at external dimension $\Df=1$, the exact expression is

 We set $L(z) = 2(\log z-1)\,z^2$, which captures the leading small-$z$ behaviour of \eqref{adsaa} and attempt to reconstruct the remainder $H(z)=\GG_{\rm contact}(z)-L(z)$ parametrised as

-With an anchor point at $z_0=0.4$ and $H(z_0)$ assumed as input from \eqref{adsaa}, we obtain the results plotted in Fig.\ \ref{fig:AdS2_contact_comparison} in Appendix \ref{app:plots}.
-The statistics of the NN predictions, and their comparison to the exact tree-level correlator, are

-For the one-loop scalar bubble diagram in $\text{AdS}_2$, which is summarised in Appendix \ref{app:bubble}, the exact expression is more complicated and involves polylogarithms up to $\text{Li}_4$.
+With an anchor point at $z_0=0.4$ and $H(z_0)$ assumed as input from \eqref{adsaa}, we obtain the results plotted in Fig.\ \ref{fig:AdS2_contact_comparison} in \ref{app:plots}.
+The statistics of the NN predictions, and their comparison to the exact tree-level correlator, are For the one-loop scalar bubble diagram in $\text{AdS}_2$, which is summarised in \ref{app:bubble}, the exact expression is more complicated and involves polylogarithms up to $\text{Li}_4$.
 Isolating the leading small-$z$ behaviour, we set